Deidre Brock: Parliamentary career

 At the 2015 general election, Brock was elected to Parliament as MP for Edinburgh North and Leith with 40.9% of the vote and a majority of 5,597.
 Brock was one of several SNP MPs who took their parliamentary oaths in both Gaelic and English.

 Brock was re-elected as MP for Edinburgh North and Leith at the snap 2017 general election with a decreased vote share of 34% and a decreased majority of 1,625.

 From July 2018 to May 2019, Brock was the Shadow SNP Spokesperson for the Environment, Food and Rural Affairs.
 She was previously the Spokesperson for Devolved Government Relations, Northern Ireland and Fair Work and Employment.

 At the 2019 general election, Brock was again re-elected, with an increased vote share of 43.7% and an increased majority of 12,808.

 In 2023, she was elected Policy Development Convener of the National Executive Committee of the Scottish National Party.

 At the 2024 general election, Brock was defeated losing 16.4% of the vote from 2019 to Labour candidate Tracy Gilbert.

+Holyrood candidate

+In 2026, Brock stood for the SNP as their candidate in the Edinburgh Southern seat for the Scottish Parliament election.
+Brock replaced the previous candidate, Sally Donald, who had withdrawn her candidacy in April.
+She was also ranked second on the SNP list for the Edinburgh and Lothians East region.